 Construction activities associated with the Projects could adversely affect soil resources by causing erosion, compaction, and introduction of excess rock or fill material to the surface, which could hinder restoration.
-However, the applicants would implement the mitigation measures contained in their CMPs (Rover) and the FERC's Plan (Panhandle and Trunkline) to control erosion, enhance successful revegetation, and minimize any potential adverse impacts on soil resources.
+However, the applicants would implement the mitigation measures contained in Rover's Plan and CMPs (Rover) and the FERC's Plan (Panhandle and Trunkline) to control erosion, enhance successful revegetation, and minimize any potential adverse impacts on soil resources.
 Specifically, soil impacts would be mitigated through measures such as topsoil segregation, temporary and permanent erosion controls, and post-construction restoration and revegetation of construction work areas.
-Additionally, Rover would implement its Spill Procedures and state-specific AIMPs during construction and operation to prevent and contain, and if necessary clean up, accidental spills of any material that may contaminate soils.
+Additionally, Rover would implement its Spill Procedures and state-specific AIMPs during construction and operation to prevent, and if necessary, contain and clean up, accidental spills of any material that may contaminate soils.
 Panhandle and Trunkline would follow the procedures put forth in its Spill Prevention and Response Plan (SPAR Plan).
-Based on the overall soil conditions present in the Project areas and the applicants' proposed construction and operation methods, we conclude that construction of the Projects would not significantly alter the soils of the region.